Gunnera x cryptica (Giant Rhubarb, Gunnera)

 Shape | Spreading and clumping habit. |

 Propagation | Propagated from seed.
-Germination is slow and requires protection from frost. |
+Germination is slow and requires protection from frost or clump division. |

 Notable Specimens | Glendurgan Gardens, Falmouth, Cornwall, United Kingdom.
 Trebah Garden Trust, Mawnan Smith, Falmouth, Cornwall, United Kingdom.
 National Trust Trelissick Garden, Feock, near Truro, Cornwall, United Kingdom.
 Burncoose Nursery and Gardens, Gwennap, Redruth, Cornwall, England. |